Europa Club Guide to Flying in Europe

 It has been widely assumed in the past that you can return to a customs airfield (such as Lydd or Southend) without submitting a GAR form, but UK Border Force have (Nov 2013) confirmed that this is not the case and EVERYONE RETURNING TO THIS COUNTRY MUST SUBMIT A GAR FORM.
 Penalties for not doing so can be as much as £1000!
 From the EU 4 hrs notice is required; from I of Man, Ireland (both parts) or Channel islands 12 hrs and from non EU countries 24 hrs.

 When crossing from the UK to any European country you need to land at an airfield with customs facilities (since we have chosen to maintain our national border), although curiously enough, the reverse does not apply.
 You can return to your strip as long as you have told the authorities.
+On return from the EU to the UK you also must depart from a Customs airfield.
 Some European airfields have 24 hr customs or daylight hours customs, but others need a stated time of prior notification to the customs unit.
+This applies both for arrival in the EU and return from it.
 Information on specific requirements are to be found in that country’s Flight Guide, but note that as from 2016 Dutch authorities now require flights from the Uk to submit a GAR form.
 The form (and the standard UK one will do) should be sent 2 hrs before arrival , but can be presented on arrival.
 The latter move however risks you being held there whist Border Police are sent for.
+The www.gendec.eu website, mentioned above is geared to sending Gendec forms to the Diutch authorities.

 Flights to Ireland, Isle of Man & Channel Islands have special requirements under the Prevention of Terrorism Act.
 Broadly this requires departure from and arrival at one of a list of designated airfields, and also prior notification to Police and the Border Force with 24 hrs notice.
 Full details are set out in the website above, or in the AFE VFR Flight Guide, and more limited details in Pooleys.